 Day theming is a more advanced version of task batching.
 Instead of grouping similar shallow tasks together and working on them until they’re done, day theming is used for more complex projects, and involves dedicating whole days to specific initiatives – e.g. Mondays could be for marketing, Tuesdays could be for content development, etc.

-The 80/20 rule encourages us to focus on our highest-value work.
+The 80 20 rule encourages us to focus on our highest-value work.
 It works on the belief that 80% of all of our output stems from only 20% of our efforts, so identifying and prioritizing which tasks provide the highest return is vital for this rule to work.
 By placing value on the work that’s truly important, we’ll get more meaning and satisfaction from our day.

 Deep work means reaching a state of intense focus for periods of time – usually 90 minutes, as research shows that our brain works at its peak for this duration before dropping off.
 When you reach this type of flow state, you’re able to concentrate fully on the task at hand, allowing you to push your brain to its limit.

+It isn’t hard to see why so many of us struggle with time management at work.
+While the internet is chock-full of time management tips and techniques, there are also endless outlets for distraction at our disposal.
+This makes it hard to stay on task and focused, and compounds our time management struggles.
 But whether we’re looking to better manage our capacity, cut down on time spent on admin, eliminate redundant meetings or reduce distractions, the right technology is out there.
 If you’re intentional about using the right tools and cutting down on bad working habits, time management will become far less of a mental battle for you.